Been-there and done-that.

 It’s a fine line, straddling between the two.

-Street-smart or jaded: Never trust tuk-tuk or taxi drivers.
+Truth or Myth: Never trust tuk-tuk or taxi drivers.

 It’s one of the many warnings you hear about in Asia/Southeast Asia: scams with taxi and tuk-tuk drivers telling you your hotel is closed, was burnt down, etc… only to redirect you to another hotel, where they garner a commission.
 I’ve even diverted this scam myself in the past, a few times.